Ahtesham18112011/RTL_workshop/Day_1/README.md

 ## 2. Lab: good_mux using iverilog

-So, first we need to clone the repository which has all the necessory verilog filer and testbenches.
+So, first we need to clone the repository which has all the necessory verilog files and testbenches.
 Type the following command in the Linux terminal:-

 ```shell
 git clone https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git